-201 N. Dixon, Gainesville

-Only \$195 When you buy

-Vogel of Fort Worth and the and her husband are enjoy-|Genell Kesner and Club Entertained Dallas.
+201 N. Dixon, Gainesville Vogel of Fort Worth and the and her husband are enjoy- Genell Kesner and Club Entertained Don Mullers and son Ron of ing home again after travel-Dallas.
 Joining them were ing much of the time for the Melvin Schoech to Mr. and Mrs. Robert Beyer past ten years, though the Be Wed June 17th travels were interesting and they saw a great deal of Mr. and Mrs. Bill Fuhrman country.
-Al has been emtion now is with the new St.
+Al has been emmaintenance for the hospital.

-Family Gathering

-spector.
-After that he will be

-maintenance for the hospital.